Adelaide Gay

-Adelaide Anne Gay (born November 3, 1989) is an American soccer goalkeeper.
-She previously played for Nordsjælland and Kvarnsvedens IK, Íþróttabandalag Vestmannaeyja (IBV) in Iceland and several different teams in NWSL.
+Adelaide Anne Gay (born November 3, 1989) is an American professional soccer player who plays as a goalkeeper for Scottish Women's Premier League club Celtic.

 Early life

 Born in Princeton, New Jersey to Lori and John Gay, Adelaide attended and played for the Lawrenceville School in Lawrenceville, New Jersey.
 Gay was goalkeeper on the varsity soccer team and was captain of the team as a senior in 2007.
 She helped lead her team to three Prep A finals—in 2004, 2006 and 2007—was named first-team All-MAPLS her sophomore through senior years, was a NJISAA Prep A first-team choice those same three years, and was The Trentonian prep A player of the year selection in 2007.
 Gay also excelled academically.
 She graduated with a 4.0 GPA, member of Cum Laude Society, and was a National Merit Scholar.
 Gay also competed in indoor track running the 200 and 800 meters and throwing shot put.

 Gay also played for the PDA Power club team which won State Cup championships four times as well as the 2005 regional title.
 The club team was a national finalist in 2005.
 Gay was captain of the team that won the Region 1 Premier League championship in 2004 & 2006 and was a finalist in 2005 and 2007.
 She was also chosen as a member of the Region 1 Olympic Development Program (ODP) Team.